My experiences at one of the best excursions in Jamaica: a trip to YS Falls and Black River Safari.

 Our first stop was YS Falls.
-Though Negril was a little too far to visit the popular Dunn’s River Falls, I was happy that we could see a waterfall that was closer to our home base.
+Though Negril is a little too far to visit the popular Dunn’s River Falls, I was happy that we could see a waterfall that was closer to our home base.
 In many ways, I preferred going to YS Falls.
-It was not crowded at all – there were only a few other people there.
-YS Falls was breathtakingly beautiful.
-It was a unique adventure as part of the challenge involved walking across one section of the waterfall and back on another.
-Admission to the waterfall was $17 for one adult.
+It was not crowded at all.
+There were only a few other people there.
+Second, YS Falls was breathtakingly beautiful.
+Last, it’s a unique adventure that involves walking across one section of the waterfall and back on another.

-There was a stairway along the edge of the waterfall to the top.
-For those who weren’t feeling adventurous enough to cross the waterfall, you could admire it from the shore.
-I highly recommend that you walk across the waterfall and back as it wasn’t too scary, and it was an incredible experience.
-However, at the top of the staircase, there was a stunning view of the first cascading waterfall at YS Falls.
+There is a stairway along the edge of the waterfall to the top.
+For those who aren’t feeling adventurous enough to cross the waterfall, you can admire it from the shore.
+I highly recommend that you walk across the waterfall and back.
+It’s’s not too scary, and it’s an incredible experience.
+However, at the top of the staircase, there is a stunning view of the first cascading waterfall at YS Falls.

-Walking back down the stairway, there was a larger section in the middle of the waterfall where people could swim.
-There were rope swings, too.
+Walking back down the stairway, there is a larger section in the middle of the waterfall where people can swim.
+There are rope swings, too.
 We went for a quick dip and admired the views all around.

-For an extra fee, there was ziplining at YS Falls, though we didn’t participate.
+For an extra fee, there is zip lining at YS Falls, though we didn’t participate.
 I’ve heard it’s really fun though!
 We decided to relax for a little while at the swimming pool.
-There was a peaceful place with lounger chairs and a luxurious pool for all guests to enjoy.
+This is a peaceful place with lounger chairs and a luxurious pool for all guests to enjoy.
 We were the only ones there, so similar to the falls, it was our own private experience.
 Visiting YS Falls alone makes this one of the best excursions in Jamaica.